 Warsaw, Poland – After the collapse of communism, Poland became more and more susceptible to Western influences after each passing year, something exacerbated by joining the EU in 2004.

-With approximately 1 million Poles living in the UK and numerous international businesses locating to Poland, the Polish language has increasingly started to adapt new words from English.
+With approximately 1 million Poles living in the UK and numerous international businesses relocating to Poland, the Polish language has increasingly started to adapt new words from English.
 We will take a quick look at words that Polish has taken from English and list a few false friends between the two languages.

 Are there any words in English that come from Polish?

-Polish biochemist Casimir Funk coined the term “vitamin”, however he combined this particular word from Latin and was working in London at the time.
-So it’s difficult to argue that vitamin is an original Polish word.
+Polish biochemist Casimir Funk coined the term “vitamin”, however he combined this particular word from Latin and was working in London at the time, which makes it difficult to argue that “vitamin” is an original Polish word.

 Words borrowed from English

 There are many false friends in Polish where the word is similar, but the meaning is different.
-In Polish, aktualny means topical, a dres is a tracksuit, hazard means to gamble and a lunatyk is a sleepwalker.
+In Polish, “aktualny” means “topical”, a “dres” is a “tracksuit”, “hazard” means “to gamble” and a “lunatyk” is a “sleepwalker”.